Columbus College of Art and Design: Presidency of Dennison Griffith: 1998–2014

 In 1998, Dennison (Denny) W. Griffith was chosen as the college's president.

 By 2001, the school had a 17-building, 9-acre campus.
 On June 23, 2001, the 100-foot-high, 101-foot-wide, 24,000-pound ART sign was erected, spanning Gay Street on campus.
 The sculpture was designed by Doris Schlayn of Artglo Company and donated to the school.

 The Loann Crane Center for Design was built in 2005, replacing the old student center, and its adjacent quad replaced a parking lot.

 In 2006, CCAD bought the Byers Building, a 1920s auto dealership at the corner of Broad Street and Cleveland Avenue, for $4.5 million.
 The building was converted into offices, classrooms, and studios and renamed the Design Studios on Broad (DSB).
 DSB also houses the MFA Program.
 The first MFA class graduated in 2012.

 In 2009, the Design Square Apartments were completed.
-This new building replaced the older houses on Cleveland Avenue that had been previously repurposed for use by CCAD.
+This new building replaced the older houses on Cleveland Avenue that had previously repurposed for use by CCAD.
 Design Square Apartments offers housing to 200 graduate students, upperclassmen, and some freshmen.

 In 2013, Griffith announced that he would be retiring on June 30, 2014.
 Under his tenure, the college doubled the size of its campus.
 The school also debuted a new curricular model that splits the majors into two schools, the School of Design Arts and the School for Studio Arts.
 Its finalized form launched in the Fall of 2014.
 Griffith died in January 2016.

 Presidency of Tom White: 2014–2015

 The board of trustees named the Industrial designer and branding expert Tom White as Griffith's successor.
-He served as president between June 24, 2014 through March 3, 2015.
+He served as president between June 24, 2014, and March 3, 2015.